qunfengdong/BLCA/README.md

 * BLCA currently is compatible with **blast 2.9.0+**, please make sure you have the latest blast: version 2.9.0 or above.
 * There should **NOT** be any "|" (pipe) present in the sequence ID of input fasta, database fasta and taxonomy files.

+## Frequently asked questions

+* What threshold should I use for the confidence score?<br>
+0.8

+* What should I do if I see "Error while loading shared libraries: ..." when running BLCA?<br>
+This error is caused because your system lack the specified shared library.
+There are two things you can do:<br>
+Ask your system administrator to install or provide access to the specified shared library.
+Then add its path to your $PATH, or copy it to your $PATH. (recommended) <br>
+Or reinstall blca, make sure all modules and dependencies are installed correctly.

+* What should I do if I see something like "ValueError: max() arg is an empty sequence"?<br>
+This error is caused because the format of your database is wrong.
+If you are using custom database, please refer to "Custom database" section for the correct format of the database files.

 ## Prerequisities
 * Python 3
 * Linux